 How do Italy's sustainability standards and ESPR readiness compare?

-Italy operates under EU textile regulation, the strictest framework globally, and 68 percent of Italian textile companies hold at least one third-party sustainability certification, the highest rate in the EU (Confindustria Moda, 2024).
+Italy operates under EU textile regulation, the strictest framework globally, and Italian textile companies hold third-party sustainability certifications at high rates.
 For brands selling into Europe, this baseline removes most compliance friction.
 The 2027 Digital Product Passport rollout finds Italy already prepared.

 Core certifications you'll see